SERVICE UPDATE - CORONAVIRUS

 Please be advised we are now offering our services/appointments by TELEPHONE ONLY.
 We will not be offering face to face appointments but students are encouraged to register as normal.

-Please see our self-help page which aims to provide you with a range of information, resources and tools aimed at promoting your wellbeing, including updated information as a result of current
+Please see our recorded presentation and our self-help page which aims to provide you with a range of information, resources and tools aimed at promoting your wellbeing, including updated information as a result of current

 The Student Wellbeing Team is a multi-disciplinary team made up of counsellors and mental health practitioners who are skilled and experienced in recognising how emotional and mental health difficulties can affect your time whilst at university.
 We offer a range of support to all current students and appointments are available at both campuses.
 To arrange an appointment with the Student Wellbeing Team please complete our online registration form via MyHub.